Sanaxen/Causal_discovery-Experiment/README.md

 However, not done anything to correct the reverse causal direction.

+As for the calculation time, as explained above, the end of the calculation has not yet been determined.
+Therefore, the calculation is continued until the loss is no longer expected to fall, so the result adopted as the solution could have been found earlier.
+Therefore, the calculation time has increased considerably due to the excessive amount of time required to continue the calculation.

 --
 ## method ICA-LiNGAM
 | data |  Direction reversal|Direction missing|Wasted Edge|